Why we're transforming critical care

 King's Critical Care staff nurse

 Our new Critical Care Centre will be like no other.
-It will be the largest in the world and will do more than save lives: every part of it will be designed to reduce the damaging effects of staying in critical care, such as delirium and PTSD.
+It will be the largest in the country and will do more than save lives: every part of it will be designed to reduce the damaging effects of staying in critical care, such as delirium and PTSD.
 To help us achieve this, we've asked former patients for their suggestions of how we can make staying in critical care better.
 Their ideas will help future patients do simple things that keep them involved in life beyond their hospital bed.
 Ultimately, it will help them recover quicker and better.

 Former patients told us they would have liked a good view while they were in hospital.
 So in the new building, beds will be next to floor-to-ceiling windows looking out onto nearby Ruskin Park.
 This will flood the building in natural light and allow patients to see the nearby trees.
 The windows can be opened so patients can feel the breeze.

 Patients also said they wanted to see what’s happening around them.
 So all beds in the new Centre can be rotated a full 360 degrees by patients, allowing them to look around and choose what they view.
 Each bed will be surrounded by smart glass panels which patients can turn clear, cloudy or opaque, allowing them to have privacy or to see what’s happening in the Centre.